-But Hellraiser: Bloodline was not designed to be the movie that sealed the franchise’s straight-to-video fate.
+But Hellraiser: Bloodline was not intended to be the movie that sealed the franchise’s straight-to-video fate.
 Rather, it was envisioned as the most ambitious Hellraiser yet.
 It was going to be the film that saved the franchise and cemented it as a cornerstone of modern genre fare.
-In the eyes of most, it might not have turned out that way, but it was full of great ideas and was ruined—as many productions are—by total mishandling by the studio.
+In the eyes of most, it might not have turned out that way, but it was full of great ideas and was ruined—as many productions are—by total mishandling from the studio.

 With this unique structure, the fillmmakers allowed themselves to make a sequel that picked up from the end of Hellraiser III while simultaneously giving us the beginning and end of the franchise at the same time.
 This was an amazing idea and it could have worked.
 The problem was that a big idea like this demanded a big movie, and that’s sadly not what Bloodline became.

 Everyone went into this one with good intentions.
-Writer Peter Atkins, director Kevin Yagher—the amazing FX man behind Freddy, Chucky and the Crypt Keeper—and even Clive Barker himself all believed they could make this the best Hellraiser yet.
+Writer Peter Atkins, director Kevin Yagher—the amazing FX man behind Freddy, Chucky and the Crypt Keeper—and even Clive Barker himself believed they could make this the best Hellraiser yet.
 Atkins wrote a terrific story; like Hellbound, it was singular but not afraid to branch off into weird territory and do something different.

 Given that it was telling three stories at once, the script for Bloodline was the longest for any Hellraiser movie yet.
-And even though cuts were made, the movie resulted in a pretty long original cut, too.
+And even though cuts were made, the movie resulted in a pretty long original cut.
 But even as they were shooting, things were being tossed out left and right and totally rearranged until they no longer made any sense.

 Dimension was worried about the movie from the moment they started shooting, and had arguably never really understood the franchise from the moment they picked it up.
 They didn’t like to use the term ‘Cenobite’ in their films because they didn’t know what it meant and wouldn’t let Barker explain it to them.
-In fact, even though he offered up several ideas and even tried to pitch designs for new Cenobites, Dimension would not take his input and generally didn’t want him involved in any kind of hands-on capacity.
+Even though he offered up several ideas and tried to pitch designs for new Cenobites, Dimension would not take his input and generally didn’t want him involved in any kind of hands-on capacity.

-One of Barker’s biggest suggestions, for example, was that they should lessen Pinhead’s screen time, as he felt that was what had made the Hell Priest so impactful in the first two features.
+One of Barker’s biggest suggestions was that they should lessen Pinhead’s screen time, as he felt that was what had made the Hell Priest so impactful in the first two features.
 According to Barker, “My argument about Pinhead has always been that less is more.
 But the American audiences just go crazy when this guy comes on screen, so the studio said, ‘No. More is more.’”

 According to director Kevin Yagher, Dimension was not happy with the initial cut, which was very rough and delivered when there was still shooting to be done.
 They didn’t like that Pinhead didn’t make an appearance until forty minutes in and they didn’t like that there was relatively little gore compared to the other movies.The studio considered the film complete with three whole weeks of filming left.